arlenpeiffer/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49
+**Thursday, December 5, 2019**

+Spent pretty much the entire day working on the journal project.
+I feel like it's harder to quantify what I learned on days when I'm plugging away at a project, reading docs, and refactoring.

+I did learn some about controlled vs uncontrolled inputs today though.
+Controlled inputs keep the source of truth in component state while uncontrolled inputs keep the source of truth in the DOM.
+The value of an uncontrolled input can be retreived from the DOM at any point using a ref. **Sidenote:** refs have really confused me up to this point, and I still have more to learn about them, but today felt like good exposure/a nice introduction to them.

+Other than that, decided to scratch moving forward with React Hook Form (rewriting the entire project was seeming daunting, and also the uncontrolled input thing was freaking me out/making me feel like I was going to run into unforseen problems down the line).
+Went back to Formik and came up with a hacky way to get around the constant re-rendering Input fields.
+Not the prettiest of things but I'm happy to be moving again.

+See ya for Day 50 tomorrow! 🎉

 ### Day 48
+**Wednesday, December 4, 2019**

 Stayed up til almost 2am playing around with React Hook Form.
 Seeming like it might be a better solution than Formik, but still got a few more things to figure out.
 More on everything tomorrow..